huggingface/blog/cinepile2.md

         <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/cinepile2/teaser_figure.png" alt="Sample Scene" style="width: 100%; height: auto;">
     </div>
 </div>

-The dataset includes about 9,400 movie clips from various genres and eras, combining both dialogue and visual descriptions (from audio transcriptions) into what we call *scene-text-annotation*.

 ### Tell me more.
 How did you put together the original dataset?